Ferrari History, Family Crest & Coats of Arms

 The surname Ferrari was first found in Modena (Etruscan: Mutna; Latin: Mutina; Modenese: Mòdna), where records can be found in 1271 of the Ferrari family living there at the Villa Mugnano.

-Important Dates for the Ferrari family
+Early History of the Ferrari family

 This web page shows only a small excerpt of our Ferrari research.
 More information is included under the topic Early Ferrari History in all our PDF Extended History products and printed products wherever possible.